tanpawarit/ragchain-template/README.md

 ---

+## 📝 About This Project

+This RAG-Chain template was designed and implemented from the ground up to provide a production-ready foundation for specialized chatbot development.
+Every component has been carefully crafted with extensibility and best practices in mind.

+**Created by:** Pawarison Tanyu
+**Project Type:** Original implementation
+**Purpose:** Production-ready RAG template for enterprise applications

+---

 *"A meticulously designed RAG template that accelerates development from prototype to production.
 Built with extensibility and best practices in mind."*